WhiteHouse/drushsubtree/README.md

     distro, module, theme, or custom project.

-  - For teams working together on a site repository, this enables team members to contribute to a project inside a site repo, through your own private workflow.
+  - For teams working together on a site repository, this enables team members to contribute to a project inside a site repo, through your own internal workflow.
 Then it enables you--the maintainer--to easily push that work out to public repos when it's ready to be released.

   - Incorporate Git subtrees into Drush Make builds for your site repository.
-    (Provides support for checkouting out tagged versions of projects, no commit ID required.)
+    (Provides support for checking out tagged versions of projects, no commit ID required.)